Dannuuttt/AnomalyPlus/README.md

 # Contributions

--  Only make Pull requests under the **dev** branch.
+-  You can make Pull requests under the **dev** branch.

 # Discord

-- For tutorials and help feel free to join our discord: https://discord.gg/dr3gytzMSX
+- For tutorials and help from dedicated community members feel free to join our discord: https://discord.gg/dr3gytzMSX

 # Credits